 Whether you are a farmer of many acres, land manager of a large tract of land, or a gardener with a small lot, you can increase the number of pollinators in your area by making conscience choices to include plants that provide essential habitat for bees, butterflies, moths, beetles, hummingbirds, and other pollinators.

 Visit Plant Native's site to find a nursery near you using your zipcode www.plantnative.org.

-Hear What People are Saying About the Guides
+What's the Buzz About?
+Hear What People are Saying About the Guide.

 -Eric Grissell Sonoita, AZ

 "I found the guide to be visually pleasing and well written.
 I found my way without effort and loved the print size (using a laptop).
 I have never thought of flies as pollinators.
 Now, I feel almost bad for the swats".

 "I recently downloaded your guide for the region appropriate for Connecticut.
 I found it to be just what I was looking for in terms of plantings I can add to my yard that would support pollinators.
 It provided a lot of information on what kinds of pollinators are in my area, as well as many tips to make my yard more user-friendly for bees, butterflies, birds, etc. I don't think there is anything you didn't cover.
 The presentation was concise, easy-to-read, and enjoyable.
 Thanks so much for all the hard work that went into these guides.
 I look forward to improving my property both for myself, and all the wildlife that relies on it."